MrJoenin/temp-controlled-fan/README.md

 # temp-controlled-fan
-Analogue Circuit that instruct a DC motor fan to turn on base on the temperature reading from the tmp36.
-A buzzer is included to indicate temperature threshold limit exceeded.

 ## Overview
 This circuit uses lm393 to compare voltages between the threshold and the tmp36.
 If the tmp36 exceeds the threshold temperature set by the user, a signal is sent to the nmosfet to activate and LED is turned on indicate the dc motor is moving.
 The lm393 activates a buzzer when tmp36 temperature exceeds its maximum temperature.